orstavik/JoiEvents/docs/4_EventSequence/Pattern13_GrabTarget.md

 # Pattern: GrabTarget

+todo solution 1: when it is using AttributeFilteredEvent or TypeFilteredEvent patterns, the target is usually
+     locked to the target of the initial composed event. todo solution 2: alternatively the GrabTarget solution will identify the first shared common parentNode.

 ## What choice?

 Ahh!
 To make decisions early.
 How good it feels.
 You're the expert, and as you're